Rosuav/ThirdSquare/README.md

 (covering zones 2|4|9), which is thus sufficient to cover the entire zone set.
 Downside: Lots and LOTS of processing in what will be a very common case.
 Upside: Approximately perfect result.
+Note that it may be possible to cache these.
+Every pair (N!) of zones would be assigned a number; X-X is implicitly zero, any pair that has an overlap is one, and thereafter as per the algo above.
+Given any pair of zone maps, the cross product could be examined, and the lowest pair selected.
+This may turn out to give no benefit beyond the current plan.

 1) All stations get barriers if at all possible, which enables: